Wookie6932/movie-ticket-booking-system/src/mysql-database-files/README.md

+# MySQL Database Files

-SQL files for the Movie Ticket Booking System.
+Contains the SQL files for the Movie Ticket Booking System.